NinaHostnik/NLP-6/README.md

 Instructions to start the fine tuning process:
 You must make sure you have installed the following libraries: Pytorch, transformers, datasets
+EDIT: transformers must be installed from source using this command: pip install git+https://github.com/huggingface/transformers

 Run the following command in the folder where run_qa_modified.py is located: